Palm Sunday: Another Advent

 Noticing and celebrating Palm Sunday’s allusions to Advent can enrich your congregation’s understanding of Holy Week and how Palm Sunday reflects both Christ’s humble first coming and his glorious return.

 An exemplary mayor of a Roman city in the first century B.C. does not sit idly when he hears the tiding that the emperor is coming to his city.
 Such a guest calls for a welcome with the utmost grandeur.
-The mayor stands up from his office chair as if it had suddenly burned his gluteus maximus.
+Upon hearing the news, the mayor rises up from his seat.
 With excitement and haste he prepares and orchestrates a formal reception of the emperor.
 The mayor scurries up a delegation of prominent citizens and celebrities residing in his city—religious leaders, university professors, veterans and soldiers, musicians and athletes, all dressed in their best attire.
 He and his delegation then travel outside the city wall to meet the coming emperor, sometimes journeying a great distance to do so.
 When they finally meet their king, they greet him “with shouts of praise and song, and then escort him on the final leg of his journey.”
 Upon the emperor’s arrival in the city, the citizens “would similarly welcome him with incessant shouts and applause” (Jeffrey A. D. Weima, 1–2 Thessalonians [Grand Rapids: Baker, 2014], 333–335.
 See also John Chrysostom, On the Ascension of Our Lord Jesus Christ, 50.450.57).

 Portion of the Triumph of Aemilius Paulus by Carle Vernet, 1789 CE, Metropolitan Museum of Art, New York.
 Public Domain.